Djskurt/HaborTech-Operations-Playbook/week02-iam-cli.md

 - AWS CLI
   -A terminal-based utility for aws that allows to use text commands instead of clicking around in a we browser interface.
 - CloudShell
+  -The browser-based terminal embedded in the AWS management console that inherits our current AWS web console login credentials.
 - Caller Identity
+  -The principal identity asking who they are.
 - Resource Scope